 CCTV in licensed vehicles may provide safeguarding measures for both passengers and drivers.
-In order to achieve this, it is important that any CCTV systems are compliant with legal standards and provide a quality of recording that provides a good standard of evidence.
-The Council is considering mandating CCTV in licensed vehicles and if
+To achieve this, it is important that any CCTV systems are compliant with legal standards and provide a quality of recording that provides a good standard of evidence.